 Previous students have interned for London Live creating TV programs, Wasserman managing sports talent and events, Matter of Form rebranding for major firms and tech giants, Hyve marketing for international trade shows, KMI Brands innovating beauty products, the LXM Group exploring financial investment, and Dawbell running communications for the music and entertainment industry.

-The Global Workplace course also regularly involves site visits to and guest speakers from companies like CNN, the US Embassy, and Abbey Road Studios.
+The Global Workplace course also regularly involves site visits to and guest speakers from CNN, the US Embassy, Abbey Road Studios, and more.

 If you are a company, charity, or start-up interested in hosting a Syracuse intern, please be in touch with our Internship Program Manager, Dr Maggie Scull.
 We have students available each spring, summer, and autumn for both in-person and remote work experiences.

 Current interns: Remember that your Placement Timesheets are due each Friday by 5pm for that week’s work.